-happiness reports as our criteria rather than within-person-centered happiness reports (for this model, we used the original raw acoustic factor scores as predictors).
+For the sake of completeness, we ran two additional analyses for each machine learning algorithm, including (a) one in which we used within-person-centered acoustic factor scores as our predictors rather than raw score acoustic factors (for this model, we used the original within-person-centered state happiness reports as criteria); and (b) one in which we used raw state happiness reports as our criteria rather than within-person-centered happiness reports (for this model, we used the original raw acoustic factor scores as predictors).
 For this latter analysis, we rounded raw state happiness reports to the nearest integer to yield a succinct set of classification categories.
 A total of 42% (1,639) of raw happiness reports were at the scale midpoint of 3, making this our chance level of accuracy in this analysis.

-We present results across three metrics: (a) raw accuracy, or the proportion of audio recordings for which the random forests algorithm predicted the correct happiness value; (b) Pearson correlation between the set of algorithm-predicted happiness ratings and self-report happiness ratings; and (c) Cohen's Kappa between the set of algorithm-predicted happiness ratings and self-report happiness ratings, which serves as an index of predictive accuracy above and beyond the base rate with which each level of happiness was reported.
+We present results across three metrics: (a) raw accuracy, or the proportion of audio recordings for which the random forests algorithm predicted the correct happiness value; (b) Pearson correlation between the set of algorithm-predicted happiness ratings and self-report happiness ratings; and (c) Cohen's κ between the set of algorithm-predicted happiness ratings and self-report happiness ratings, which serves as an index of predictive accuracy above and beyond the base rate with which each level of happiness was reported.
 We also report raw accuracy for each specific integer value of self-report happiness (e.g., -1 or 0 in the analyses using within-person happiness scores; 2 or 3 in the analyses using raw happiness scores).

 Except where noted, all statistics reported below for machine learning models are averages taken from 1,000 bootstrapped analyses, for which we used 10-fold cross-validation to prevent overfitting our model to one subset of our data.
-We report 95% confidence intervals for all statistics, which were computed empirically based on the distribution of these bootstrapped resamples.
+We report 95% confidence intervals (CIs) for all statistics, which were computed empirically based on the distribution of these bootstrapped resamples.

 Can we predict state happiness from acoustic features of the voice?
-Our ability to predict within-person fluctuations in state happiness from acoustic features of the voice was limited across all three machine learning algorithms (see Tables 1a-1c).
-Mean predictive accuracy for random forests (56%, CI = [50% to 61%]), neural networks (49%, CI = [45% to 54%]), and support vector machines (53%, CI = [48% to 56%]) did not meaningfully exceed chance (53%; recall that chance was set at this value because 53% of all recordings corresponded to a happiness report of 0, or average happiness).
+Our ability to predict within-person fluctuations in state happiness from acoustic features of the voice was limited across all three machine learning algorithms (see Tables 1-3).
+Mean predictive accuracy for random forests (56%, CI [50%, 61%]), neural networks (49%, CI [45%, 54%]), and support vector machines (53%, CI [48%, 56%]) did not meaningfully exceed chance (53%; recall that chance was set at this value because 53% of all recordings corresponded to a happiness report of 0, or average within-person centered happiness).

-These results indicate that random forests were the best-performing algorithm of the three we employed.
-Corroborating this finding, for the random forests algorithm, the Pearson correlation between model-predicted happiness and self-report happiness (r = .13, CI = [.001 to .26]) was positive and statistically greater than zero, although it was weak in magnitude.
-Likewise, Cohen's kappa between model-predicted happiness and self-report happiness ( $\kappa = .12$ , CI = [.05 to .20]) was also positive and statistically greater than zero, but again was weak in magnitude (see Table 1a).
-This final result indicates that, although the random forests algorithm accurately predicted self-reported state happiness above what would could be achieved by base rate information alone, predictive accuracy was weak.
-In contrast, for both neural networks and support vector machines, the Pearson correlation and Cohen's Kappa between model-predicted happiness and self-report happiness were lower than those values observed for random forests, and often did not statistically exceed zero (see Tables 1b-1c).
+These results indicate that random forests were the bestperforming algorithm of the three we employed.
+Corroborating this finding, for the random forests algorithm, the Pearson correlation between model-predicted happiness and self-report happiness (r =.13, CI [.001, .26]) was positive and statistically greater than zero, although it was weak in magnitude.
+Likewise, Cohen's κ between model-predicted happiness and self-report happiness ($\kappa = .12$, CI [.05, .20]) was also positive and statistically greater than zero, but again was weak in magnitude (see Table 1).
+This final result indicates that, although the random forests algorithm accurately predicted self-reported state happiness above what would be achieved by base rate information alone, predictive accuracy was weak.
+In contrast, for both neural networks and support vector machines, the Pearson correlation and Cohen's κ between modelpredicted happiness and self-report happiness were lower than those values observed for random forests, and often did not statistically exceed zero (see Tables 2 and 3).